walid40elsayed/eng.walid.elsayed/Data Science Pipeline on CIC-IoT 2023 Dataset/Docs/README.md

  # 🧠 Data Science Pipeline on CIC-IoT 2023 Dataset

 This project is a complete, production-ready **data science and analysis pipeline** for multiclass classification on IoT network traffic data.
 While the dataset originates from the cybersecurity domain, the project emphasizes **feature selection**, **data balancing**, **modeling**, and **interpretability**—making it a strong portfolio piece for any aspiring data scientist.
+This project presents a structured and reproducible data analysis pipeline applied to the CIC-IoT 2023 dataset.
+The focus is on preprocessing, exploratory data analysis, class distribution balancing, and statistical testing (scantest) to uncover patterns and prepare the data for downstream modeling.

 ---